Who Do I Need to See?

 - Watch this short video to learn more about how an OT can help

-- Provide supportive counselling and education on your condition, medications, treatment options and address health concerns
+- Provide supportive counselling and education on your condition, medications, treatment options, community resources, and address health concerns

-- Teach you skills such as self-injection, adjusting medications, dealing with side effects of medications, talking with your doctor and wellness strategies to live a healthy lifestyle
+- Teach you skills such as self-injection, lab value analysis, dealing with side effects of medications, talking with your doctor and wellness strategies to live a healthy lifestyle

 - Give injection medications or biologics by IV when ordered by your doctor